vegidio/mediasim/README.md

 Where:

 - `dir` (mandatory): the path to the directory where the media files are located.
-- `-r` (optional): include this flag if you want to recursively search subdirectories for similarities.
+- `-r` (optional): recursively search for files in subdirectories include in the comparison.
 - `--mt` (optional): the file types to be included in the comparison.
 You can choose between `image`, `video`, or `all` (default).

 ---